samarafk/MLML2R/README.md

 Samara F. Kiihl, Maria Tellez-Plaza

-This document presents an example of the usage of the `MLML2R` package for R.

-Proposed analyses of single-base profiling of either 5-hmC or 5-mC require combining data obtained using bisulfite conversion, oxidative bisulfite conversion or Tet-Assisted bisulfite conversion methods, but doing so naively produces inconsistent estimates of 5-mC or 5-hmC level [(Qu *et al.*, 2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3789553/).

-The function `MLML` provides maximum likelihood estimates (MLE) for 5-hmC and 5-mC levels using data from any combination of two of the methods: BS-seq, TAB-seq or oxBS-seq, or combination of all the three methods.
+The function `MLML` provides maximum likelihood estimates (MLE) for 5-hmC and 5-mC levels using data from the methods: BS-seq, TAB-seq or oxBS-seq (all three methods or any combination of two methods).

 The algorithm implemented in the `MLML` function is based on the Expectation-Maximization (EM) algorithm proposed by [Qu *et al.* (2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3789553/).
-In addition, our implementation is optimized, since we derived the exact constrained MLE for 5-mC or 5-hmC levels, and the iterative EM algorithm is not needed.
+In addition, our implementation is optimized, since we also derived a non iterative method to obtain the MLE for 5-mC or 5-hmC levels.
 Our improved formulation can, thus, decrease analytic processing time and computational burden, common bottlenecks when processing single-base profiling data from thousands of samples.

 Furthermore, our routine is flexible and can be used with both next generation sequencing and Infinium Methylation microarray data in the R-statistical language.

 To install the R package, use the following commands on the R console: